Job interviews are the most important part of anybody’s career who has chosen to explore working for an organization.

 2. It is very flexible and more comfortable:

-3. Very practical method to analyse the candidate:
+3. Very practical method to analyze the candidate:

 4. It is very valid and interactive way: